 - You will need to show your reservation confirmation letter and photo ID to take your car aboard the ferry.

-- Reservations can be changed twice prior to the week before departure; they may be changed only once if changed within the seven-day period prior to departure.
+- Reservations can be changed twice prior to the week before departure; they may be changed only once (or one additional time) if changed within the seven-day period prior to departure.
 Missed your reservation date and time?
 Your reservation can not be changed.

 - A standby option is available on the day of departure for travelers who would like to transport their vehicles to Block Island.
 It requires waiting with your car until a ferry spot becomes available, and a return reservation is not guaranteed, which could leave you in a bind when it comes time to return from Block Island.

 Limiting the number of vehicles that can be brought onto the island is one way that the pristine nature and unique character of Block Island is preserved, so while you may find the cost and complexities of bringing a car to the island a hassle, there's a reason car traffic isn't encouraged.
+Block Island is home to rare and endangered species of plants and animals and has long been a priority for conservationists.
 If at all possible, you're best off leaving your car on the mainland, especially if you're visiting Block Island for less than a week during the height of the summer season.